Neena Raj Sep 19, 2025

 3. Procurement & Contracts Officer

 Procurement and Contracts Officer roles combine strategic sourcing with contract execution, enabling professionals to manage vendor selection, tendering procedures, and negotiation functions that are critical in both private and public-sector organisations across Dubai.
-The major responsibilities of this role include ensuring that all agreements comply with the internal policies and align with the regulatory requirements of UAE.
+The major responsibilities of this role include ensuring that all agreements comply with the internal policies and align with the regulatory requirements of the UAE.

 • Managing Requests for Proposals (RFPs) and Requests for Quotations (RFQs)